JHeirons/skycademy-guide/9-launch.md

 2. Get Civil Aviation Authority (CAA) permission to launch, including NOTAM - "a notice filed with an aviation authority to alert aircraft pilots of potential hazards along a flight route or at a location that could affect the safety of the flight."
 3. Confirm transport arrangements.
 4. Confirm extra staffing needs.
-5. Complete offsite risk assessment.
+5. Complete an offsite risk assessment.

 ONE WEEK BEFORE